imakshatgupta/GreenX/README.md

 - Risk assessment
 - Returns

-### 🍃 Seasonal Farmer Booking for Organic Food
-Wealthy individuals seeking organic food but lacking the means to farm themselves can book farmers seasonally.
-This ensures job security for farmers and provides organic food for investors.
-Any surplus can be sold for profit.

 ### 🎁 Token-based Rewards and Loyalty Programs
 - **Rewards System:** Token-based rewards and loyalty platform.
 - **Management:** Create and manage reward tokens.
 - **User Interface:** Customers can earn and redeem rewards easily.
-- **Tracking:** Efficient tracking and management of loyalty points.
 - **Secure Transfers:** Secure and efficient token transfers between users and businesses.
-- **POS Integration:** Seamless integration with existing point-of-sale systems.

 ### 💳 Offline Crypto Payment System
 Developed an offline crypto payment system to facilitate transactions even without internet access.